SolaceDev/maas-docs-online/docs/group_howto/ght_use_rest_api_client_profiles.rst

 6. Copy the token to your clipboard by clicking the “Copy” button. **Note:** You will not see this again for security reasons.
 If you lose the token, you can always regenerate the token or create a new one.
 7. Set up Postman Collection Authorization – In order for Postman to send REST to Solace Cloud, you need to set the token you just created

   a.
-Set the Postman Environment to **Solace PubSub+ Cloud** -- look in the drop down in the upper left part of the Postman window.
+Set the Postman Environment `here <https://documenter.getpostman.com/view/3081638/RWM8SWza>`_ to **Solace PubSub+ Cloud** -- look in the drop down in the upper left part of the Postman window.

   .. image:: ../img/clientProfileApi_2.png